video-dev/hls.js/docs/API.md

 (default: `false`)

 Whether to configure EME for the stream, using the `requestMediaKeySystemAccessFunc`, `getEMEInitializationDataFunc`, and `getEMELicenseFunc` hooks.
 If set, all three hooks must be implemented.

+### `emeInitDataInFrag`

+(default: `true`)

+Whether the stream contains EME Initialization Data in the fragments (likely for most streams).
+If false, the user will need to have prior knowledge of the Initialization Data to provide when their `getEMEInitializationDataFunc` is called (e.g. by parsing a PSSH box that has been removed from the fragments and provided to the user by other means).

 ### `requestMediaKeySystemAccessFunc`